-External Affairs Committee Chair
+Marketing and External Communications Committee Chair

 Commissioner Brandon Andrews is a fashion model, former Capitol Hill staffer, and entrepreneur.
 He provides strategic council on communications, policy, and partnerships; helping entrepreneurs in the creative economy navigate local, state and federal government.
 Working at the intersection of entertainment and policy, he engages and advises thousands of entrepreneurs through casting for ABC's Shark Tank.

 Bio to be posted